m4r35n357/VisualOptimizers/README.md

 ----------|-----------
 sphere | unimodal "hello world" of optimization models.
-No excuse for this not working for any optimizer! trid | slightly more involved, but still unimodal and well behaved rosenbrock | still unimodal, but tests ability to cope with contrasting directional slopes easom | unimodal "needle in a haystack".
+No excuse for this not working for any optimizer! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, but tests ability to cope with contrasting directional slopes easom | unimodal "needle in a haystack".
 Also tests machine precision! treacle | unimodal but non-convex dixon-price | multiple global maxima, and one _very_ attractive local minimum (for dimensions > 3)